And then there were four: LG's VR headset looks a worthy contender

 There are also the updated controllers, based on Valve's newer "Viper" concept, which are a little bit easier to grip than the Vive's smooth surfaces, and what LG claims is slightly better tracking.
 (I had a couple jitters in my demo, but generally it felt fine.)

-There's the display, too: a single LG-built AMOLED panel with 1,440 x 1,280 resolution -- per eye -- at a smooth 90 hertz refresh rate, with a 110-degree field of view.
-I could still see the pixels (the dreaded "screen door effect") but it was easy to ignore, and I was able to look at walk up close to text on a Windows desktop, inside the headset, and read it without straining quite as much.
+There's the display, too: a single LG-built AMOLED panel with 1,440x1,280 resolution -- per eye -- at a smooth 90 hertz refresh rate, with a 110-degree field of view.
+I could still see the pixels (the dreaded "screen door effect") but it was easy to ignore, and I was able to walk up close to text on a Windows desktop, inside the headset, and read it without straining quite as much.

-Plus, the whole display flips up, out of your face, if you need to take a break:
+Plus, the whole display flips up and out of your face if you need to take a break:

 It's pretty cool.